fnrg-nfv/p4sfc/README.md

 ## How to Run

+Compile *test.p4* and run Containernet illustrated by *1sw_demo.py*:

 ```bash
 make run
 ```

-Open another terminal, run a controller to inject rules to bmv2.
+Open another terminal, run *mycontroller.py* as a controller to inject rules to bmv2.

 ```bash
 python mycontroller.py